david-ruffin/sec-tools-and-agent/README.md

 *   **LLM and Agent Setup:**
     *   Initializes the `ChatGoogleGenerativeAI` model.
     *   Creates the list of `tools`.
-    *   Defines the `ChatPromptTemplate` containing the detailed system prompt (instructions, strategy, section identifiers) and placeholders for input and scratchpad.
+    *   Defines the `ChatPromptTemplate` containing the detailed system prompt (instructions, strategy, section identifiers, and final answer summary format with source URL inclusion) and placeholders for input and scratchpad.
     *   Creates the agent using `create_tool_calling_agent`.
     *   Creates the `AgentExecutor` to run the agent-tool loop.
 *   **Main Execution Block (`if __name__ == "__main__":`)**: